bioinformatics-core-shared-training/Managing-your-research-data/description.md

 - Getting data out of spreadsheets in a form ameanable for analysis with command-line tools
 - Best practices for data management and project management
 - Resources available at CRUK C.I. for data backup
+- Why you should share data, and associated resources available at the University of Cambridge